 Now, that wasn’t so bad?!

-Sew easy tip: Sometimes, the cutting and layout section on sewing pattern guide sheet will tell you to flip a pattern piece (like a sleeve) printed side down.
+Sew easy tip: Sometimes, the cutting and layout section on the sewing pattern guide sheet will tell you to flip a pattern piece (like a sleeve) printed side down.
 Instead of doing that, you could create a duplicate of that pattern piece prior to laying out.
 But DO make sure to flip the pattern piece before you trace a copy!

 Expanded Sewing Patterns

 I read somewhere that in the garment industry, they do not layout and cut pattern pieces on the fold.
 Instead, They use expanded pattern pieces that are cut in a single layer; this increases their ability to mass produce efficiently.